 The growing number of green jobs is welcome news to thousands of job seekers all around the nation.
 However, not many people quite understand what a green job is.
 A green job is one that pays special attention to the preservation or restoration of the environment.
-Green jobs are often synonymous with jobs in the renewable energy sector.
-However, green jobs are also available in other blue and white-collar sectors such as;

 RESUME WRITING FOR A GREEN JOB

-Just like any in any other sector, many green jobs require one to write a resume when applying.
+Just like any in any other sector, many green jobs require one to write a professional resume when applying.
 Unfortunately, many job seekers find resume writing rather difficult.
 The good news is according to Gooodjob.com applicants or job seekers who find resume writing complex and strenuous can use a resume writing service.

 Despite the apparent importance of resumes in job seeking, research shows that employers look at resumes for approximately 20 seconds.
 Some employers also use software to quickly filter through applicants’ resumes through the use of keywords.

 The fact that the green sector is still relatively young also makes writing a green resume a little bit harder.
 Job seekers have to show their commitment to the environment.
 At the same time, they also have to demonstrate the abilities and skills that make them suitable for a specific green job.